Skip to Site Header Skip to Main Content Skip to Footer

 Water-based cooling systems like the Chilipad work by circulating water through a series of thin tubes or channels built into the mattress topper.
 As the water flows, it either cools or warms the surface, depending on your settings.
 This gives you full control over your mattress temperature.

-Because the bed system uses actively cooled water, it doesn’t just delay heat like gel toppers—it prevents heat buildup altogether.
-The control unit doesn’t simply circulate water; it chills it, continuously recirculates it through the pad, and vents the extracted heat out the back.
+Because the system runs on actively cooled water, it doesn’t just slow down heat like gel toppers—it stops it from building up in the first place.
+The control unit chills the water, cycles it through the pad, and vents the extra heat out of the room.

-And if you're sharing the bed?
-No problem.
-Dual-zone systems let each side of the bed have its own temperature, so you can sleep cool while your partner stays cozy, no negotiations needed.
+Sharing the bed?
+Dual-zone models give each side its own setting, so you can stay cool while your partner stays warm—no thermostat battles required.

-In short, it’s like having a smart thermostat for your mattress, consistently cool, totally customizable, and designed for uninterrupted comfort.
+Think of it as a smart thermostat for your mattress.
+It's steady, customizable, and built for uninterrupted comfort.

 Dock Pro bed cooling system